 Arguably two of the best manufacturers when it comes to cordless vacuum cleaners in the UK.
 Both of these vacuum cleaners have power and a very high standard quality of build.
 While Dyson has been around for longer and has built up a very good reputation for being a great high-end vacuum, GTech is certainly giving Dyson a run for its money.
 GTech, still relatively new in the world of vacuums, have still managed to create a good name for themselves for quality and power.

-Both The GTech Airram and The Dyson DC59 (lowest price here!) are very good vacuum cleaners, both are built of a very high quality, both are powerful and both are good at what they do!
+Both The GTech Airram and The Dyson DC59 (learn more here!) are very good vacuum cleaners, both are built of a very high quality, both are powerful and both are good at what they do!
 Having said that, they do each have their advantages!
 While they are different kinds of vacuum cleaners – The Airram is an upright cleaner while the DC59 is a handheld vacuum with attachments that make it function as an upright vacuum; they are often compared because they are both very popular options for high end cleaners.

 Overall, my preference goes to the GTech Airram.
 Granted it is less powerful than the Dyson DC59, despite this fact, it still packs a very good punch in its suction.
 The other reason I lean towards the GTech Airram is that it actually feels like a vacuum cleaner when you are vacuuming where the DC59 feels somewhat like a hand-held vacuum with a long attachment – which it is!